lmfit/uncertainties/doc/install.rst

 The :mod:`uncertainties` package was written and developed by `Eric O. LEBIGOT (EOL)`_.
 EOL also maintained the package until 2024, when the GitHub project was moved to the `lmfit GitHub organization`_ to allow more sustainable development and maintenance.
-Currentt members of the devlopment and maintenance team include `Andrew G Savage <https://github.com/andrewgsavage>`_, `Justin Gerber <https://github.com/jagerber48>`_, `Eric O Legibot <https://github.com/lebigot>`_,
+Current members of the devlopment and maintenance team include `Andrew G Savage <https://github.com/andrewgsavage>`_, `Justin Gerber <https://github.com/jagerber48>`_, `Eric O Legibot <https://github.com/lebigot>`_,